-Dean's Award for Outstanding Scholarship—The Dean's Award goes to graduating graduate students nominated by their academic school or department for their academic achievements.
+Dean's Award for Outstanding Scholarship—The Dean's Award goes to graduating graduate students nominated by their academic college or department for their academic achievements.

 Doctoral Finishing Fellowships—The Graduate School awards Finishing Fellowships providing support to PhD candidates close to completing their degrees.
 These fellowships are available through the generosity of alumni and friends of the University.
 They are intended to recognize outstanding PhD candidates who are in need of financial support to finish their degrees.